askkaz/docs/develop/channel-development/video-playback.md

 </children>
 ```

-Note that this is done at the bottom of our `.xml` file because we want the video to show in front of all our other nodes.
+> :information_source: This is done at the bottom of the `.xml` file because we want the video to show in front of all our other nodes.
 A reference to the fields set into the video node can be found [here](https://sdkdocs.roku.com/display/sdkdoc/Video).

 ## 2. Setup the video content